4Geeks logo

 Request methods

 Every conversation on the web starts with a request.
-This request is a text message or a set of lines created by a client (browser, app) that specifies the document you are requesting and the method you will apply.
-The client sends this request to a server, and then awaits for the response.
+This request is a text message or a set of lines created by a client (browser, app, user) that specifies the document it requests and the method it applies.
+The client sends this request to a server, and then waits for the response.

-A request in HTTP language would be something like this:
+A request to get a web page, in this case, google.com, in HTTP language would look something like this:

-In this particular case we are using the GET method.
+In this particular case we are using the GET method because we want to get/receive a resource.

-This simple message communicates everything necessary about exactly what resource the client is requesting.
+This simple message communicates everything we need to know about exactly what resource the client is requesting.
 The first line of an HTTP request is the most important and contains two things:

 MethodDescription

-In addition to the first line, an HTTP request also has other lines of data called request headers, through which it can deliver a wide range of information such as: the name of the server or host, the response formats that the client accepts to make the request, the format in which it is sending data in the body of the request (if applicable)...
+In addition to the first line, an HTTP request also has other lines of data called request headers, through which it can deliver a wide range of information in the request that the server will receive.

-When the server receives the request, it knows exactly what resource the client needs (through the URI) and what it wants to do with that resource (through the HTTP method).
+When the server receives the request, it knows exactly what resource the client needs (through the URI) and what it wants to do with that resource (through the request method used).

-Translated to HTTP the response would be something like this:
+Translated into HTTP, the response would look something like this:

 • 3xx - Redirection